Fed balance sheet grows to record again in latest week

 The Fed’s overnight direct loans to credit-worthy banks via its discount window averaged $17 million a day during the week versus $2 million a day previously.

-The Fed’s ownership of mortgage bonds guaranteed by Fannie Mae FNMA.OB, Freddie Mac FMCC.OB and the Government National Mortgage Association (Ginnie Mae) rose to $1.136 billion from $1.126 trillion the previous week.
+The Fed’s ownership of mortgage bonds guaranteed by Fannie Mae FNMA.OB, Freddie Mac FMCC.OB and the Government National Mortgage Association (Ginnie Mae) rose to $1.136 trillion from $1.126 trillion the previous week.

 The Fed’s holdings of debt issued by Fannie Mae, Freddie Mac and the Federal Home Loan Bank system totaled $72.05 billion, versus $72.05 billion the prior week.